PersonomicsLab/popmodel_ML_MH/figures/README.md

 ...
 ```

-The categories used are specified in the plotting R scripts `violin_plot_R2_*.r` -- some examples are:
+The categories used are specified in the plotting R scripts `violin_plot_*.r` -- some examples are:

 ```R
 c("Rest", "Residuals", "Amplitude", "Averaged", "Concatenated",